ChromeUniverse/Personal-website/posts/react-calculator-fem-challenge.md

 The most naive way to make the calculator work would be to append all the key inputs to a single input buffer, then run `eval()` on it and display the result on the calculator's screen.
 But using `eval()` nowadays is an [anti-pattern **and** a big security no-no](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval#never_use_eval!)!

-We also want this app to feel as close as possible to a native phone app for the best possible UX, so let's try to come with something that mimics the classic iPhone calculator (in portrait mode, of course).
-Some important features would include:
+For the best possible UX, I also wanted this app to feel as close as possible to the classic iPhone calculator, so I tried coming up with something that could (mostly) imitate it.
+Hence, there were a couple of important features I wanted to include:
 - Pressing `=` repeatedly should keep executing the last operation (e.g. doubling) until another key is pressed
 - If two operands and a operator have already been inputted, pressing an operator key should execute the operation both said operands and show the correct result on the calculator's display before accepting any additional input
 - Pressing operator keys repeatedly should only reset the operator state variable and not run any calculations (this is a special edge case for the bullet point above)